Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 7 Best Moisturizers for Oily Skin on Amazon (2026)

-Lightweight, non-comedogenic formulas that hydrate without shine, clogged pores, or the greasy film that makes oily skin worse.
-All available on Amazon Prime.
+Lightweight, non-comedogenic formulas that hydrate without a heavy or greasy film.
+All available on Amazon.

 Every product below is oil-free or specifically tested for non-comedogenicity.
 The best moisturizers for oily skin are gel-cream or fluid-lotion formats with hyaluronic acid, glycerin, or niacinamide as primary actives.